Humanitarian Engineering and Science

 Master of Science (MS) Program Requirements

-To obtain the 30 credits required for the MS (Non-Thesis), students must satisfy the following program requirements: (1) 12 credits of required HES courses; (2) 3 credits of elective HES courses approved by Engineering, Design & Society; and (3) 15 credits of courses (400 or 500+ level) approved by the affiliated Department (see the 6 Tracks detailed below).
+To obtain the 30 credits required for the MS (non-thesis), students must satisfy the following program requirements: (1) 12 credits of required HES courses, 2) 3 credits of elective HES courses approved by Engineering, Design & Society, and 3) 15 credits of courses approved by the affiliated department (see the six tracks detailed below).

 HES MS (Non-Thesis) Core Courses (15 credits):